-Each year the Effingham Fire Department does over 1,000 business fire safety inspections in accordance with NFPA 101 Life Safety Code.
+Businesses established prior to December 31, 2017 were inspected by the Fire Department in accordance with NFPA 101 Life Safety Code (2015 Edition).
+As of January 1, 2018 all new construction must follow the International Fire Codes (2015 Edition).
 By performing these inspections it allows us to stop fires before they start.
 It also gives our firefighters doing the inspections a chance to familiarize themselves with your building, this can save time if you should ever have an incident.

 To help you when we are in between inspections, we have put the following guidelines together for you on our inspection program.
 Below you will find the most common things that our inspectors are looking for.